 - Product initiative reviews – also quarterly – ‘staggered from the quarterly business review… focus on the product development part of the house with CTO, VP engineering, design, and product managers to discuss how options towards product initiatives have progressed and adjusted strategies accordingly.
 New product initiatives may be introduced during this cadence with buy-ins from the development lead.”

 - Release reviews – “often monthly, for teams to show off the hard work they’ve done and to talk about success metrics.
 Also, a forum to share the product with marketing, sales teams on what’s about to be released.”

-In our observation, both CPOs and their teams need to communicate up and down and across the organization.
-However, most of them rely on meetings, spreadsheets, decks, and emails to connect the long-term strategy with team actions.
+In our observation, both Chief Product Officers and their teams need to communicate up and down and across the organization.
+Most CPOs and their team rely on meetings, spreadsheets, decks, and emails to connect the long-term strategy with team actions.
 However, the context will often end up lost and along the way, a list of deliverables takes place.
 Furthermore, an organization can easily slip back from outcome-focused to output-focused during the shuffle between different cadences and meetings.

 Dragonboat is a perfect platform both for quarterly product reviews and release reviews, taking into account inputs (strategic intents, goals) from business reviews and passing them down to the team for execution.

 Budgeting and allocation are a key part of product operations.
 Here Melissa shared a few best practices

 - “Product-led organizations budget for and allocate to work based on their distribution and the stage of their work.”